rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 1. Configured Subscriptions - a subscription created and controlled solely by configuration.
 2. Dynamic Subscriptions - a subscription created and controlled via a YANG RPC from a telemetry receiver.

+Conformant implementations MUST implement at least one of the two mechanisms above for establishing and maintaining subscriptions.

 Both configured and dynamic subscriptions are represented in the list *datastore-telemetry/subscriptions/subscription*, and most of the functionality and behavior of configured and dynamic subscriptions described in this document is specified to be the same or very similar.
 However, they differ in how they are created and in the associated lifecycle management, described in the following sections: